SolarCS/feathers-hook-breaker/README.md

 ## Pre-release notes for devs

-there is currently no NPM package for this. to use or install, just copy `lib/breaker.js` into `src/hooks/` or maybe directly into your service's folder.
+there is currently no NPM package for this.
+To use or install, just copy `lib/breaker.js` into `src/hooks/` or maybe directly into your service's folder.
 Then run `npm i opossum` in your working dir.
 I'll publish to NPM once I have the ability to publish a private package

 the breaker itself is located at `/lib/breaker.js`